Blue9/AudioJack/README.md

 ### Downloading
 After using `audiojack.select()` or `audiojack.custom()`, the MP3 is automatically downloaded and converted in the format `SongTitle.mp3` in the same folder that the program was run in.

+## Contributing
+Contributing back to the project is **strongly** suggested, as this helps to keep the project alive and well.
+Guidelines for contributing will be added soon.